the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 ## React Component Declaration

 We have declared multiple React components so far.
 Since these components are function components, we can leverage the different ways of declaring functions in JavaScript.
-So far, we have used the standard function declaration, though arrow functions can be used more concisely and therefore can establish a new standard for defining function components:
+So far, we have used the standard function declaration, though arrow functions can be used more concisely and therefore can establish a new standard for declaring function components:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~